-Fees Billed by Independent Auditors
+Fees Billed or Expected to be Billed by Independent Auditors

-The following table sets forth, for each of the years indicated, the fees billed to us by our independent auditors and the percentage of each of the fees out of the total amount paid to the auditors
+The following table sets forth, for each of the years indicated, the fees billed or expected to be billed to us by our independent auditors and the percentage of each of the fees out of the total amount billed or expected to be billed by the auditors.

 Year Ended December 31,

-- 2010 5 2015 ;

-Services Rendered Fees Percentages Fees Percentages
+Services Rendered 20 2016

+F ees Fees

+(Percentages (in Percentages

+thou sands) thousands)

-Audit fees (1) \$ 698,977 91.53% \$ 869,146 91.68%
+Audit fees (1) \$ 691 88.57% \$ 699 91.53%

-Tax fees (2) \$ 29,000 3.80% \$ 15,284 1.61%
+Tax fees (2) \$ 38 4.93% \$ 29 3.80%

-Other (3) \$ 35,685 4.67% \$ 63,600 6.71%
+Other (3) \$ 51 6.50% \$ 36 4.67%

-Total \$ 763 662 100% \$ 948 030 100%
+Total \$ 780 100% \$ 764 100%

-- (1) Audit fees are fees for audit services for each of the years shown in this table, including fees associated with the annual audit, services provided in connection with audit of our internal control over financial reporting and audit services provided in connection with other statutory or regulatory filings. - (2) Tax fees are fees for professional services rendered by our auditors for tax compliance, tax planning and tax advice on actual or contemplated transactions. - (3) Other fees are fees for professional services other than audit or tax related fees, rendered in connection with our business activities; such fees in 2016 were mainly related to the rights offering and in 2015 were mainly related to other services provided in connection with regulatory filings.
+- (1) Audit fees are fees for audit services for each of the years shown in this table, including fees associated with the annual audit, services provided in connection with audit of our internal control over financial reporting and audit services provided in connection with other statutory or regulatory filings. - (2) Tax fees are fees for professional services rendered by our auditors for tax compliance, tax planning and tax advice on actual or contemplated transactions. - Other fees are fees for professional services other than audit or tax related fees, rendered in connection with our business activities; such fees in 2017 were mainly related to implementation of new accounting standards and in 2016 were mainly related to the rights offering.

-Policies and Procedures
+Plicies and Procedures